Biarca/patrol-k8s-marketplace/README.md

 ````
 $ bash installer.sh
 ````
-Executing this script would create the below resources in installer project as part of script execution
-- Service Accounts - 5
-- Firewall Rules
-- Buckets - 2
-- Pubsub topics - 3
-- Subscription - 3
-- One Kubernetes Cluster with 3 nodes
-- One Cloud SQL Instance
-- Databases - 2
-- DB Credentials
-- Two Storage Buckets

 `Note: Post successful completion of the script, few values will be displayed at the end of the script.
 Those values MUST be provided in the Marketplace UI during the Patrol app installation`
 ### 3.6 Patrol Installation from GCP Marketplace
 In the GCP Console, select Installer project and then from the navigation menu click on  Marketplace and search for "Patrol".